Below is a list of organizations and resources that share a broad mission: to strengthen mental health and save lives.

 Mental Health America's BIPOC (black, indigenous, and people of color) pages include mental health statistics, general information, and resources for BIPOC individuals and communities.
 Learn more.

 Birth Injury Justice Center

 The Birth Injury Justice Center is dedicated to supporting anyone who has been affected by birth injuries, brain injuries, cerebral palsy, Erb’s palsy, and other developmental disabilities.
-We strive to provide answers and guidance to ensure that families receive the assistance that they need to help improve their overall quality of life.
 Learn more.